Image 1 of 5

 Author of four poetry collections and numerous reviews and craft essays, Leslie Ullman taught for twenty-seven years in the Creative Writing Program at the University of Texas-El Paso, where she established the Bilingual MFA Program.
 Now a Professor Emerita at UTEP, she continues to teach in the low-residency MFA Writing Program at Vermont College of the Fine Arts, where she has been on the faculty since 1981.
 She also does freelance manuscript consultations and guest-teaching.
 Through long experience of mentoring adults and motivated undergraduates, both in academic settings and at writers conferences and retreats, Ullman has developed a teaching/editing style aimed at drawing writers out and helping them not only to discover their potential as thinkers and writers, but also to value the process itself, with all its starts and stops and changes of direction.

 Donald Levering joins us from Santa Fe.
-His Man Moth & the Gospel of Possibility performance was in a limited Santa Fe run in May.
-The book Man-Moth (Poetry Playhouse Publications) came into existence after Levering read Elizabeth Bishop’s 1935 poem, “The Man-Moth.”
+His Man Moth & The Gospel of Possibility show sold-out in a limited Santa Fe run in May.
+The book from Poetry Playhouse Publications came to be after Levering read Elizabeth Bishop’s 1935 poem, “The Man-Moth.”
 Bishop’s poem was inspired by a misprint of the word “Man-Moth” for the word “mammoth” in the New York Times.
-Levering expanded on the idea of a Man-Moth hybrid being, writing poems that eventually coalesced into a book manuscript.
-After Santa Fe artist Gary Barten heard Levering read some of his Man-Moth poems, Barten proposed a show in which he would create music to go with the poems.
-Mehlman was already on board to provide art for the book, so it was natural to invite her to create the central Man-Moth image and the setting for the performance at Teatro Paraguas.
-Levering had witnessed MacNeice’s stage performance and recognized how her powerful voice reading the poems would enhance the project.
-A further synchronicity occurred when Jules Nyquist and John Roche of Poetry Playhouse Publications accepted Levering’s book manuscript, Man-Moth & The Gospel of Possibility, and determined it could be published to coincide with the show’s opening.
+Levering expanded on the idea of a Man-Moth hybrid being, writing poems that coalesced into a book manuscript.
+After Santa Fe artist/musician Gary Barten heard Levering read his Man-Moth poems, Barten proposed a show in which he would create music to go with the poems.
+Levering then developed a script to deliver the poems in a unique style of two intertwining voices.
+Actor, musician, and impresario Joe West joined the production to voice the part of Man-Moth.
+Barbara Mehlman contributed the Man-Moth book image and designed the stunning set for the Teatro Paraguas performances.
+A further synchronicity occurred when Jules Nyquist and John Roche of Poetry Playhouse Publications accepted Levering’s book manuscript and determined it could be published to coincide with the show’s opening.
+He will be reading selections from the Man-Moth text and new work.